DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 Nonetheless, alt-right communication is not merely an accident of the unconscious.
-In addition to what became known as digital militias made up of anonymous supporters, communication under Bolsonaro’s government involved a coordinated political agency that resembled a military propaganda strategy.
+In addition to what became known as digital militias made up of anonymous supporters, communication under Bolsonaro's government involved a coordinated political agency that resembled a military propaganda strategy.
 The coordination of digital Brazilian alt-right communication surpasses in many ways the strategies of left-wing